lukelarue/losiento/rules.md

     - The **entry to that color’s Safety Zone** is located at the **last square of that color’s first slide**.
   - From that entry point, a pawn of that color can move **off the main track** into its Safety Zone on a forward move.
   - The Safety Zone contains **5 spaces** before reaching Home (as described in section 5.5), and those spaces are only accessible to pawns of the matching color, followed by that color’s single Home space.
+  - Example (Red at the top edge): if a red pawn is two spaces **behind** its own Safety Zone entry on the outer track, then a forward move of 8 spaces will count: 2 outer-track spaces to the entry, 1 step into Safety Zone space 1, then 4 more Safety Zone spaces, and finally 1 step into Home.
+A larger forward move (such as 12 from the same square) would require stepping past Home and is therefore not a legal move.

 ### 5.8 ASCII board diagram (reference)